 Jump to Recipe

-Bucatini Pomodoro is one of my all time favorite meals.
-Delicious San Marzano tomatoes are cooked down low and slow, concentrating their flavor, and then blended until smooth.
-The sauce tops thick and hearty bucatini noodles.
-Finish with a little bit of rich, sharp parmesan cheese and peppery basil.
+Bucatini Pomodoro is one of my all-time favorite meals.
+Delicious San Marzano tomatoes are cooked down low and slow, concentrating their flavor and then blended until smooth tomato sauce.

 Ingredients for Bucatini Pomodoro